-Summers (1993), Barro (1990) and Lamont (2000).
-We define the change in marginal Q as the log of one plus lagged industry returns (RET{j,k,t-1}) where lagged industry returns are measured as the average holding period stock return, including dividends, for firms in industry j in country k, over the firm's preceding fiscal year (i.e., year t-1).
+Changes in q are estimated using lagged industry stock returns.
+A number of papers use stock returns to proxy for change in investment opportunities, including Fama (1981), Morck et al. (1990), Blanchard et al. (1993), Barro (1990) and Lamont (2000).
+We define change in q as the log of one plus lagged industry returns (RET{j,k,t-1}), where lagged industry returns are measured as the average holding period stock return, including dividends, for firms in industry j in country k, over the firm's preceding fiscal year (i.e., year t-1).
 Industries are defined on the basis of Fama and French (1997) industries.
-A one year lag for returns is motivated by Lamont (2000) who, exploiting investment plan data provides evidence of such a time lag between change in investment opportunities and investment response.12 Because of this lagged response, investment and lagged stock returns positively co-vary.
-This positive covariance can arise because when discount rates fall, stock prices rise (i.e., the discounted sum of future cash flows rises) and firms subsequently increase investment in response to the falling hurdle rate.
-A similar argument holds when discount rates increase.13 This positive covariance also can arise because when expected profitability of investment opportunities increases (decreases), both investment spending and stock prices rise (fall).
+A one year lag for returns is motivated by Lamont (2000), who provides evidence of such a time lag between change in opportunities and investment response.11 Because of this lagged response, investment and lagged stock returns positively co-vary.
+The idea is that when discount rates fall, stock prices rise and firms increase investment in response to the falling hurdle rate.12 This positive covariance also can arise because when expected profitability of investment opportunities increases (decreases), both investment spending and stock prices rise (fall).

 Our investment and stock price data are from the Global Vantage Industrial/Commercial and Issues file, respectively.
 Our final sample is limited to investment activity over the nine year period 1995 to 2003.
-This time period is chosen to correspond with the period over which our country-level data on timely loss recognition practices and institutional characteristics are drawn (e.g., Bushman and Piotroski, 2006; LaPorta et al., 1998).
-Consistent with prior research on investment behavior, we exclude financial service firms (i.e., SIC code industries 6000 through 6999) from our analysis.
-In order to eliminate the influence of outliers and errors in Global
+This time period is chosen to correspond with the period over which our country-level data on timely loss recognition practices and institutional characteristics are drawn